sourav-cse-dev/angular-counter/README.md

-# Counter
+# Counter App - Angular

 - This is a simple counter application.
 - There are two buttons named Increment & Decrement.
 - By clicking on increment button the counter value increased by 1 and by clicking decrement button the counter value is decreased by 1.
-- There is a status text, below the counter displaying whether the number is positive, negative, or neutral.
+- There is a status text, below the buttons displaying whether the number is positive, negative, or neutral.
 - This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.5.

 ## Project Images